There’s a bit of twisted irony to the way this world works.

 Don’t go to the bar if you’re trying to avoid drinking.

-Shop at the fresh market if you want to stop the McDonald’s gut from growing.
+Shop at the fresh market if you want to shed pounds and get down to a healthy weight.

 It’s simple, right?
-But you got to do it.
+But you’ve got to do it.

 Letting somebody else know of your intention to break a bad habit is a powerful technique.